naskichan/full-stack-coding-challenge/frontend/README.md

 When the user chooses something from the list the order summary will update dynamically.

 There will be a button to confirm the order.
-An ajax call will be performed to `/api/order` and the result will be displayed as a message like this: "Your order is confirmed.
+An ajax call (POST) will be performed to `/api/orders` and the result will be displayed as a message like this: "Your order is confirmed.
 Order summary: ...".

 Optional:
-* Show all orders
+* Show all orders.
+Ajax call (GET) to `/api/orders`